GALAXY QUESTMOVIE REVIEW

 The rest of the day doesn't go well for the sulking Jason and at one point he explodes at a fan before stalking off in humiliation.

 This surprises his co-stars, and later that night we see how Jason lives in the Hollywood Hills.
-He has a massive, expensive, but empty house, not so much as a pet.
+He has a massive, expensive, but empty house: He keeps not so much as a pet.
 Alone at night, he gets drunk and watches videos of the old show, always drilling all the trivia into his head for the next convention, right down to imitating the original inflection the much younger Jason once used.